rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

 Notes:

 1. The IV is passed to AES-SIV as described in section 3 of RFC5297
-2. The block number N is contained in the IV as well as in the AAD.
+2. The block number N is contained in the IV as well as in the AAD (but AAD and IV are not identical)
    Either one or the other would suffice, but this construction simplifies the decryption process by keeping it identical to forward mode.
    The "duplication" is considered to not have